realityexpander/How_to_program_from_ground_up/How to Program From Ground Up.md

     - Anything the computer can do is just a combination of these simple logical operations, designed by people to represent the problem to be solved by a digital computer using a series of logical operations & states
-    - The specific instructions for the CPU are called operation codes, or "opcodes", and are just strings of arbirary binary numbers like 1010101011010101 that represent the logical operations that the CPU can perform.
+    - The specific instructions for the CPU are called operation codes, or "opcodes", and are just strings of arbitrary binary numbers like 1010101011010101 that represent the logical operations that the CPU can perform.
     - The opcode values are completely dependent on the specific CPU, and are usually defined by the manufacturer of the CPU.
     - These numbers are usually represented in hexadecimal (base 16) to make them easier to read and write (as opposed to binary, base 2)
     - The opcodes are the most primitive logical operations that the CPU can perform